 Mr. Rogers’ Neighborhood has always been special to me.
 As a kid, I watched it all the time.
 I was introduced to the show when it moved to PBS.
 Although I was older than the target audience, I loved it anyway.
 As an adult, after treatment for alcoholism and drug abuse, I started watching again.
 People in AA meetings encouraged watching because it promoted affirming, feel-good life lessons that alcoholics need to hear and practice.
 It always made me feel better regardless of what was going on in my life.

 My all-time favorite character on Mr. Rogers is Daniel Striped Tiger.
 Amazingly, Fred Rogers voiced both the shy, shy Daniel and the pompous King Friday.
 Both characters give voice to common anxieties, two halves of the same coin.

-One thing I really like about Fred Rogers himself is that when he gave lectures or visited TV talk shows, he would bring out the puppets, but not behind a stage wall, so you knew he was the puppeteer and that the puppets were make believe.
+One thing I admired about Fred Rogers himself is his treatment of fantasy and reality.
+He kept the two worlds separate, but encouraged people to explore both.
+During his lectures or talk show appearances, he would bring out the puppets, but not from behind a stage wall, so everyone knew he was the puppeteer and that the puppets were make believe.